Pregabalin: Distribution

 Pregabalin crosses the blood–brain barrier and enters the central nervous system.
 However, due to its low lipophilicity, pregabalin requires active transport across the blood–brain barrier.
 The LAT1 is highly expressed at the blood–brain barrier and transports pregabalin across into the brain.
 Pregabalin has been shown to cross the placenta in rats and is present in the milk of lactating rats.
 In humans, the volume of distribution of an orally administered dose of pregabalin is approximately 0.56 L/kg.
 Pregabalin is not significantly bound to plasma proteins (<1%).

 Metabolism

 Pregabalin undergoes little or no metabolism.
 In experiments using nuclear medicine techniques, it was revealed that approximately 98% of the radioactivity recovered in the urine was unchanged pregabalin.
 The main metabolite is N-methylpregabalin.

 Pregabalin is generally safe in patients with liver cirrhosis.

 Elimination

 Pregabalin is eliminated by the kidneys in the urine, mainly in its unchanged form.
 It has a relatively short elimination half-life, with a reported value of 6.3 hours.
 Because of its short elimination half-life, pregabalin is administered 2 to 3 times per day to maintain therapeutic levels.
 The kidney clearance of pregabalin is 73 mL/minute.

+As pregabalin clearance is directly proportional to creatinine clearance, renal impairment leads to drug accumulation and elevated plasma concentrations.
+Dose adjustment is therefore required in patients with a creatinine clearance below 60 mL/min, with progressively greater reductions recommended as renal function declines.
+Patients undergoing hemodialysis require supplemental dosing following each session, as a standard four-hour treatment reduces plasma pregabalin concentrations by approximately 50%.